 On the way to a solid home win against Biskaia Gernika, Feb 2018

 A tough home defeat against Ampo Ordizia

-But the game has a firm footing here; the 2018 European Champions Cup final will be held in Spain; sadly, on the other side of the country in Bilbao.
+But the game has a firm footing here; the 2018 European Champions Cup final was held in Bilbao.

 The Spanish women’s team – Las Leonas – went to the 2017 World Cup in Ireland.
 They finished third in their group, managing a good win against Italy, but suffered heavy defeats at the hands of England and the USA.
 They won the Rugby Europe championship (one step below the Six Nations) in March 2018 and are ranked 10th in the world.